WorldWideTelescope/worldwide-telescope-web-control-script-reference/webcontrolobjects.md

 ![Saturn Orbits](images/SaturnOrbits.jpg)

-The orbits of all the solar system planets are shown in the SolarSystemOrbitColor.{% endmethod %}
+The orbits of all the solar system planets are shown in the SolarSystemOrbitColor.
+{% endmethod %}
+{% endmethod %}

 {% method -%}
 ### Settings SolarSystemOverlays Property